-Our worldwide tax expense for the three months ended ~~September 30, 2023~~ March 31, 2024 was ~~\$10.5 million~~ \$16.0 million compared to ~~\$12.4 million~~ \$23.0 million for the three months ended ~~September 30, 2022~~ March 31, 2023.
+Our worldwide tax expense for the three months ended March 31, 2024 June 30, 2024 was \$16.0 million \$15.6 million compared to \$23.0 million \$26.4 million for the three months ended March 31, 2023 June 30, 2023.
 The decrease in tax expense was primarily attributable to the change in amount and geographic mix of our pre-tax earnings (losses).

-Comparison The Organization Economic Co-operation and Development ("OECD") introduced Base Erosion and Profit Shifting ("BEPS") Pillar 2 rules that impose a global minimum tax rate of 15%.
+The Organization Economic Co-operation and Development ("OECD") introduced Base Erosion and Profit Shifting ("BEPS") Pillar 2 rules that impose a global minimum tax rate of 15%.
 Several legal entities in the Nabors' group have enacted Pillar 2 legislation effective January 1, 2024.
-The enactment of this legislation results in application of the nine months ended September 30, 2023 and 2022
+The enactment of this legislation results in application of the global minimum tax to certain of our legal entities and their subsidiaries.
+The enactment of Pillar 2 didn't have a material impact to our worldwide tax expense for the three months ended March 31, 2024 June 30, 2024.